How to Turn Your Garage into a Home Gym ?

 Most garages lack space, so you’ll need to try to dial down on which equipment you’ll be using the most to complete your workouts.
 If you can afford the space, a squat rack can be an ideal addition to any garage gym due to their multipurpose features - they can allow you to perform popular exercise such as squats, push presses, pull ups, and more.
 Try investing in small, versatile equipment such as medicine balls, kettlebells, and weights, and keep them organised on a rack to optimise space.

+Inject some flair into your fitness space and make your personal workout space a place of motivation.
 Find inspiration through wall quotes, art prints, or even a whiteboard to write down and keep track of all your fitness goals.
-Through adding these personal touches, you’ll be able to create an exciting workout space that you look forward to using in your freetime.
+Through adding these personal touches, you’ll be able to create an exciting workout space that you look forward to using in your free time.
 Whatever motivates you, display it in your view to act as a potent reminder and help you grow and challenge yourself to achieve your fitness targets.